exatel/libnetflow9/README.md

 - `examples/simple`

-  This example program will listen for Netflow packets on UDP port provided on the command line.
+  This example program will listen for NetFlow packets on UDP port provided on the command line.
 The example shows how you can use the library to inspect IPv4 flows:
   - Get the source and destination addresses